-The next Big Challenge will take place in schools across the Benelux region between 1 March and 30 April 2021.
+The next Big Challenge will take place in schools across the Benelux region between 27 March and 28 April 2023.
 The online contest is open throughout a whole period, in order to facilitate the organisation for teachers and schools.
 Students are given a 45-minute session to complete the contest.
 This session may be scheduled at any time during the day, throughout the week to accommodate teachers’ and school schedules.
 We recommend choosing a time slot in the morning.
 To facilitate organisation, and to adapt to schools’ capacities in terms of computer equipment, several sessions may be scheduled throughout the contest week: one session for each level for example.
-In exceptional cases where a date between 1 March and 30 April proves impossible for the school or for certain classes, a special dispensation may be granted to hold the contest at an earlier date.
+In exceptional cases where a date between2 7 March and 28 April 2022 proves impossible for the school or for certain classes, a special dispensation may be granted to hold the contest at an earlier date.

 The test is taken online on a computer or tablet which must be connected to the internet for the duration of the test.
 It is comprised of 55 multiple-choice questions.
 For each question, there are four answers proposed.
 Contestants must select the one and only correct answer.
 The 55 questions, testing oral and written comprehension, cover vocabulary, grammar, pronunciation, conversation situations and civilisation.
 Each class level has its own specific series of questions in order to correspond as closely as possible to school programmes.
 The test is strictly individual and takes place with no outside assistance or accessory of any kind (book, dictionary…).
 The test is supervised by a teacher or a member of the teaching staff who guarantees its proper conduct.